 5 Dam safety risk management actions Source: Reclamation Public Protection Guidelines

 Because of California’s torrential rains this winter, San Luis reservoir filled.
 Failure to formally consider and implement an operating restriction has resulted in catastrophic risks, both to lives and to California’s water supply.
 If an earthquake were to occur, the earthen dam could slump and be overtopped.
-Failure of the dam would create an enormous path destruction, almost 10 miles wide and over 80 miles long, from Los Banos to Antioch in the western Delta.
+Failure of the dam would create an enormous path of destruction, almost 10 miles wide and over 80 miles long, from Los Banos to Antioch in the western Delta.
 The inundation would immediately hit Santa Nella (population 1,400) and Los Banos (population 37,000).
 It would flow through western Merced and Stanislaus counties, impacting West Modesto (population 5,600.)
 In San Joaquin County, the inundation would impact the western part of Manteca (population 72,000), the western part of Stockton (population 298,000.)
 In Contra Costa County, the inundation would impact Discovery Bay (population 14,000), and Brentwood (population 55,000.)
-In 2003, the San Joaquin County Office of Emergency Services estimated that 165,000 people were in the inundation path.
+In 2003, the San Joaquin County Office of Emergency Services estimated that 165,000 people were in the inundation path in San Joaquin County alone.

 6San Luis Dam Inundation Map Source: City of Ripon